 Below we will look at how air purifiers work, different methods of air purification, how to choose the right machine for you and what to look for when purchasing one.

 How do air purifiers work?
-Different types of air purifiers and sterilisers
+Different types of air purifiers

 Air purifiers and sterilisers can use different technologies to clean the air.
 Below is the overview of the main types that are available on the market.